Pielinen: Geography

 The lake is located at an elevation of 93.7 m in the North Karelia region in eastern Finland.
 It has a water spread area of 894.21 km2 and a shore length of 1700 km, and is bound within geographical coordinates of 62°54–63°33N and 29°07–30°14E.
 The maximum length is 120 km and the width varies from 1 to 40 km.
 The lake's drainage area of 12823 km2 is equally distributed between Finland and Russia.
 The maximum depth of water in the lake is 60 m with a reported mean depth of 9.9 m.
 The water courses that drain into the lake are the Haapajarvi-Valtimojarvi and Saramojoki from its north-west direction, Viekinjoki River and Lieksanjoki River from the north-east side, and flows from the small drainage basin of the Juvanjoki River into the west.
 The lake has many islands such the Paalasmaa (27.2 km2), Kynsisaari (13.7 km2), Porosaari (10.4 km2), Toinensaari (8.2 km2), Hattusaari (6.3 km2), Koveronsaari (6.1 km2) and Retusaari (5.6 km2).
-The lake drains, unregulated, southward through the Pielis River into the larger Saimaa Lake of the large Vuoksi watercourse, which is used for timber floating.
+The lake drains, unregulated, southward through the Pielisjoki River into the larger Saimaa Lake of the large Vuoksi watercourse, which is used for timber floating.
 The variation in water level is limited to 1.2 m; water transport on the lake is thus substantial.
 The catchment of the lake is densely forested, particularly on its rugged western shore, which is capped by Koli hill.
 At (347 m), the point is the highest mountain in the catchment.